-From the main SoGoSurvey page, choose Run a Report, then select the survey to analyze.
-From the drop-down menu, select Pivot Tables and then Cross Tab.
+From the main SoGoSurvey page, choose Reports, then select the survey to analyze.
+From the drop-down menu select Cross Tabulation.

 The first step in the three-step process is to identify which two questions SoGoSurvey should use in the comparison.
 You can choose any question type except open-ended text.
 (It’s possible to compare three questions, but I’m keeping it simple.)

 Choose Next to set the next set of options.
 Or you can jump to the results and take the default settings for the report.
 That’s useful when you’re poking at the numbers to determine for yourself if there’s a correlation; if the results generate an “Aha!” you can go back to optimize the report before you share it with other people.